s7g4/rust-spacecan/README.md

 - `spacecan/`: Core CAN protocol library and examples.
 - `spacecan-firmware/`: Firmware implementation for STM32F4Discovery.
 - `spacecan-virtual/`: Virtual implementation for testing and simulation.
-- `renode/`: Renode simulation scripts for running the firmware in a virtual STM32F4Discovery environment.

 ## Building the Project